In this episode, we discuss the two hemispheres of the human brain and its relevance in the discussion of the impact of trauma.

 - The left and right hemispheres are attempting to make sense of the developmental history of the brain.

-How are the hemispheres are supposed to function:
+How are the hemispheres supposed to function:

-- Has to do with culture- proficiency, efficiency, productivity, achievement, individualism
+- Culture- proficiency, efficiency, productivity, achievement, individualism

 - Western civilization latterly prioritizes left-brain dominance